 I admit that I used to think of these little buggers as a real nuisance — they’re so darn hard to get out of your teeth!

-But I’ve recently discovered a new-found appreciation for red raspberry seeds and it’s all in the oil, baby.
+I’ve recently discovered a new-found appreciation for red raspberry seeds and it’s all in the oil, baby.

 Red raspberry seed oil is jam-packed with skin-loving goodies.

 I really don’t need to remind you again that I’m obsessed with face oils… but I will because, hey, it’s one of my favorite topics of discussion.

-Not only was I finally (FIN-AL-Y!) able to beat my adult acne with face oils, but they have also helped fade acne scars and even my skin-tone, all without adding to my body burden.
-Click here to read more.
+Not only was I finally (FIN-AL-Y!) able to beat my adult acne with face oils, but they’ve also helped fade my acne scars and even my skin tone… all without adding to my body burden.

 Red raspberry seed oil contains 83% essential fatty acids (EFAs).
 According to Naturopathica,